Chapter 9

 Most of them nodded, others stayed unnerved and lost.

 “You can talk to our older siblings if you want.
-They don’t get out of school until 2 though, and they’re usually spread out over town at different hang outs in their groups.
-But they knew Becca better, she used to tell them stories about Iraq and stuff, stuff she heard from her husband; and my sister got a LOT of spoilers of her books when she would pry.”
+They don’t get out of school until 2 though, and they’re usually spread out over town at different hang outs in their groups, but they knew Becca better, she used to tell them stories about Iraq and stuff, stuff she heard from her husband; and my sister got a LOT of spoilers of her books when she would pry.”
 The girl smiled.

 Asher nodded, giving the kids a polite smile and a ‘thankyou’ before he left the alleyway.